Polygon Exterior Angle Calculator

 where:

-• The sum of exterior angles is always 360° for any polygon
+• The sum of exterior angles is always 360° for any convex polygon.

 Properties of Polygon Angles

-• The sum of one exterior and one interior angle at any vertex is 180°
+• The sum of one exterior and one interior angle at any vertex is 180°: This is because they form a linear pair on a straight line.
+This supplementary relationship is key to converting between interior and exterior angle measures.

-• In regular polygons, all interior angles are equal, and all exterior angles are equal
+• In regular polygons, all interior angles are equal, and all exterior angles are equal: This symmetry simplifies many geometric problems and is a defining characteristic of regular polygons.

 Applications and Real-world Examples